eujuliu/anki-deck-generator/README.md

 pip install -r requirements.txt
 ```

-if you want to install in your machine for use any time you need to run this command in the project folder:
+If you want to install in your machine for use any time, you need to run this command in the project folder:

 ```bash
 pip install --editable .
 ```

 ### Usage